-This June, a diverse group of people publicly declared their faith through baptism at Christ Community Church.
+This October, a diverse group of people are publicly declaring their faith through baptism at Christ Community Church.
 Each of them has a story to tell of how they came to know and walk with Jesus Christ.

 Their stories are powerful and life-changing.
 What's YOUR story?

 St. Charles Campus